leftymike/reading-notes/dynamicwebpagesjs.md

 You declare with "var".
 To assign a value to the variable use the = sign.
 You can also assign a value to the variable when you declare it.
 You can also assign a value with the variable when you declare it.
 You can declare many variables in on statement.

 <h1>How Computers Work </h1>
 Computers do 4 basic things with information.
-The take Input information, Store the information, Process the information, and give an Output of that information.
+They take Input information, Store the information, Process the information, and give an Output of that information.
 They use the binary number and text system.